MarcoMuellner/SMURFS/docs/source/getting_started/quickstart.rst

 - **Second parameter**: The second parameter represents the lower bound of the Signal to Noise Ratio (SNR).
 SMURFS understands the SNR as the ratio between the amplitude of an individual frequency and its surrounding *background noise*.
 More on that below.
-- **Third paramaeter**: Lastly, the third parameter represents the window size considered by SMURF when computing the SNR of any given frequency.
+- **Third parameter**: Lastly, the third parameter represents the window size considered by SMURF when computing the SNR of any given frequency.
 Again, more on this parameter below.

 So now that you have your analysis running, you should find the following output in your terminal: